Weselskills/Priming-Sugar-Calculator-Per-Bottle/README.md

 Welcome to the Github page for my Excel tool.

 The last released version of the tool can be easily found under "Releases" on the right side of this page.
-(Or below this Readme text when using a mobile).
+(Or below this Readme text when using a phone).

 To find the download, you must click on the release version you want.
 Once opened, the excel file can be found on the bottom of the page under "Assets".